Factbox: Four Republicans, 18 Democrats vie for U.S. presidential nominations

 The diverse group of Democrats includes six U.S. senators.
 A record five women are running, as well as black, Hispanic, Asian and openly gay candidates who would make history if one of them becomes the party’s nominee.

 A top tier of contenders has emerged from the crowded field, while others are still trying to break through.
-(Here is a graphic tmsnrt.rs/2UhJ7WE of the Republican and Democratic presidential fields.)
+(Here is a graphic here of the Republican and Democratic presidential fields.)

 Here are the Democrats who are ranked in the top five in Reuters/Ipsos polling: